holabayor/chatgpt3/README.md

-# CHAT GPT-3 Website Landing page in React
+# CHAT GPT-3 Website Landing page with React and Tailwind CSS